FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt5.md

 If you are not familiar with b-trees, that's ok, we don't need to be experts in how they work to parse them.
 Just know that a b-tree is a type of collection that maintains its order, so if you insert an item into it doesn't just tack it on the end but instead finds the spot between values lower and higher than the new value.
 B-trees typically do this by having each entry in the collection point to the next higher entry and next lower entry if they exist.
 Typically, the higher entry is called the "right" entry and the lower entry is called the "left" entry.

-A lot of what we have covered is pretty abstract, so let's start parsing!
+Ok, that is pretty abstract so let's start parsing!
 Each b-tree page starts with a page header, which will tell us some important information about the page.
 Since we know where each page starts in our file, let's set our program up to parse the header of each page.

 To begin, we are going to add a new module to our library, we do this by creating a new file named `page.rs` in our `src` directory and then update `lib.rs` to declare that module.